egomaniac9023/CryptDrop/README.md

-# Privnote Clone
+# CryptDrop

-A simple web-based private note sharing service with client-side encryption.
+A secure web-based private note sharing service with client-side encryption and forensic countermeasures.
 This application allows users to create secure notes that can only be viewed once and automatically expire after 24 hours.

 ## Features

 - Client-side encryption using the Web Crypto API
 - One-time readable notes (deleted after viewing)
 - Automatic expiration after 24 hours
+- Secure file attachments with client-side encryption
+- Confirmation step before viewing notes to prevent accidental deletion
+- Advanced forensic countermeasures to prevent data recovery
 - Dark mode by default
 - Simple and clean UI
 - No user accounts or login required
+- Comprehensive documentation (Privacy Policy, FAQ, Forensic Countermeasures)

 ## Security